 A stamp persuaded the US to build the canal in Panama, not in Nicaragua

 U.S. Senators were undecided about where to build the Canal: in Panama or in Nicaragua.

 Philippe Bunau-Varilla, who lobbied for a Panamanian Canal, had an ingenious idea.
 He sent every US Senator a Nicaragua postage stamp which depicted one of the country’s many volcanoes.

 It was an effective ploy: he stated that Panama had no volcanoes, thus was a safer bet.
 The U.S. senators agreed.

 Today, you will find this persuasive stamp at the National Postal Museum in Washington, D.C.

-Panama is the only place in the world where you can stand in one location & see both the sunrise on the Pacific and sunset on the Atlantic.
+Panama is the only place in the world where you can stand in one location & glimpse both the Pacific and Atlantic Oceans.

 You can see both from the top of the highest point in the country, Volcan Baru.